pnnl/tesp/doc/TESP_Overview.rst

 To show the impact of the TE system, to demonstrate the impacts of the system the design should make it clear in some way what defines the base or business-as-usual case and what constitutes the transactive case(s).
 Keeping the system models and inputs constant across the cases makes a direct apples-to-apples comparison possible in the key performance metrics.

 Lastly, in addition to the key performance metrics, there are likely to be supplemental data that is helpful in validating the performance of the co-simulation and the analysis as a whole.
 These validation metrics would not generally be defined by the value model because they generally are not tied to the value flows.
-For example, if the TE system adjusts air-conditioning thermostats higher during high price periods and lower as the price drops a validation graph could be created to show the thermostat setpoint throughout the day with the energy price overlayed.
+For example, if the TE system adjusts air-conditioning thermostats higher during high price periods and lower as the price drops a validation graph could be created to show the thermostat setpoint throughout the day with the energy price overlaid.
 Though this graph and its associated data are not necessarily needed to calculate the final value-based metrics it is useful to confirm that the co-simulation that produced this data is working as expected.

 An example of these models can be found in the :ref:`SGIP1 analysis design model`.